ncorbuk/SubZone/README.md

 TWO arguments with SubZone to see what Subdomains/Dns records you will receive for facebook.com (very many subsdomains) and zonetransfer.me(the kinda of dns records you could get)

 - *NOTE*: You wont always get Subdomains and Dns records.
-Some domains dont have any subdomains and/or some Dns servers are configured correct like in facebooks, no dns records.. but got the subdomains.
+Some domains dont have any subdomains and/or some dns servers are configured correctly, like in facebook's case its not not leaking dns records.. but got the subdomains.

 - *100%*: You will get everything that can be got from the domain/host!